M.S.S.I. Graduate Program

 The required M.S.S.I.
 Capstone Project will include both technology and non-technology components, and will be conducted within a team-structured environment comprising students and faculty mentors (plus external mentors or research assistants if appropriate).
 These projects can be sponsored by government/industry partners and affiliates, and can also be related to faculty research projects supported by grants and contracts.
 They should relate to real-world problems and exhibit both theoretical and practical significance.
 The project must be documented by a report and presentation, as well as other applicable deliverables including but not limited to system prototypes, utility libraries, experimental demonstrations, conference or journal submissions, and so on.
 It should follow the best practice of software engineering and research ethics including public disclosure of security vulnerability.

-Students should actively initiate the project while communicating with a potential faculty mentor.
-They are expected to develop a project plan before the project starts.
+Students should actively initiate their project while communicating with a potential faculty mentor.
+Students are expected to develop a project plan before the project starts.
 In addition to regular project meetings and briefings, a final presentation will be scheduled when the project concludes.
 The capstone faculty mentor should approve each milestone of the project.
 When the project is completed with all the deliverables, the faculty mentor determines whether the project is satisfactory for the M.S.S.I. degree requirement.

 Additional Course Requirements